tstromberg/sigstore-the-local-way/README.md

 This is a tutorial for setting up sigstore infrastructure locally, with a focus on learning what each component is and how it functions.
 If all goes well, you can compelete this tutorial in about 15 minutes!

-This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way), but differs from it a bit:

-* Simpler: Skips steps unnecessary for local use (provisioning nodes, DNS, HAProxy, Certbot)
-* Cross-platform: Initially developed on [OpenBSD](https://openbsd.org/), and compatible with most UNIX-like operating systems and shells

-Similar to [Dante's Inferno](https://en.wikipedia.org/wiki/Inferno_(Dante)), this tutorial adventures through the 3-circles of sigstore:
+This tutorial is based on [Sigstore the Hard Way](https://github.com/lukehinds/sigstore-the-hard-way), and greatly simplifies it for a local usage without skipping any of the sigstore-specific steps.For example, this tutorial omits any steps relating to provisioning services via the Google Cloud Platform, DNS updates, HAProxy, or Certbot.
+This new tutorial has also modified for cross-platform use, and was developed intiially using [OpenBSD](https://www.openbsd.org/) and (fish)[https://fishshell.com/].

+This tutorial explores 3 levels of signing & verification that sigstore makes available, adding new dependencies each time:

 1. Signing and verifying a container using a local OCI registry
 2. Signing and verifying a container using a local OCI registry + Rekor